kkoltun/dev_notes/java_persistence/database_basics/transaction_isolation_levels.md

 Features:
 * Unrepeatable reads are permitted.
 * No dirty reads.
+* No dirty writes.

 Possible implementation:
+* Preventing dirty writes:
   * Shared read locks: reading transactions don't block other transactions from accessing a row.
   * Exclusive write locks: any uncommitted writing transaction blocks all other transactions from accessing the row.
+* Preventing dirty reads:
+  * Remebering original commited value along with the new, uncommitted value.

 #### Example